SpellarBot/open-data-catalog/datasets/kzbi-spm5.md

 ## Description

 The dataset details 2015 Budget Recommendations, which is the line-item budget document proposed by the Mayor to the City Council for approval.
-Budgeted expenditures are identified by department, appropriation account, and funding type: Local, Community Development Block Grant Program (CDBG), and other Grants. ?Local? funds refer to those line items that are balanced with locally-generated revenue sources, including but not limited to the Corporate Fund, Water Fund, Midway and O?Hare Airport funds, Vehicle Tax Fund, Library Fund and General Obligation Bond funds.
+Budgeted expenditures are identified by department, appropriation account, and funding type: Local, Community Development Block Grant Program (CDBG), and other Grants.
+“Local” funds refer to those line items that are balanced with locally-generated revenue sources, including but not limited to the Corporate Fund, Water Fund, Midway and O’Hare Airport funds, Vehicle Tax Fund, Library Fund and General Obligation Bond funds.
 Owner: Budget and Management.
 Frequency: Data are updated annually.
 For more information about the budget process, visit the Budget Documents page: http://j.mp/lPotWf.

 ## Columns